The Importance of Historic Cemeteries and Burial Grounds

 Carved out from the Victorian countryside on the edge of towns, interesting wild flowers can be found in some cemeteries.

 Caring for God’s Acre is a non-religious charity dedicated to conserving and celebrating burial grounds and encouraging a holistic approach to management.
 They provide lots of useful information, resource packs and case studies on protecting wildlife, heritage and involving people in all types of burial grounds from urban cemeteries to rural churchyards.
-The Field Studies Council fold-out identification charts on Wildlife of Burial Grounds, and Churchyard Lichens are useful.
+The Field Studies Council guides to Wildlife of Burial Grounds, and Churchyard Lichens are useful.

 Geological interest of cemeteries